lmco/lm-mit-momentum22/QA.md

 ## What are the missions?
 - Fire/water: Put out as much of the fire as you can, as fast as you can
   - You will be given a map with clearly defined land/water boundaries and KNOWN fire locations
+  - Fires are stationary and do not move over time
   - Pick up water by flying over water (no need to stop or hover)
   - Put out fire by flying over fire
   - Choose the most efficient sequencing/routing to fight the most fires as quickly as possible